 - In the film version of Blood and Chocolate, Vivian - the main protagonist who is indicated to be the werewolves' Chosen One - is depicted with white fur in her wolf form.

 - In The Jungle Book (2016), Raksha, Mowgli's adoptive mother has very light, almost white fur.
 This makes her both easier to tell apart from the rest of the pack, and signify her as the kindest, gentlest one.

-- The Sight: Larka is a white wolf who possesses the power of The Sight and must use it to prevent Wolfbane from returning.
-Fittingly, one of the dragons of the book, Fell, is a black wolf and is Larka's brother.
-He is redeemed though.
+- The Sight: Larka is a white wolf who possesses the power of the Sight and must use it to prevent Wolfbane from returning.
+Fittingly, her brother Fell, is a black wolf [[and he becomes The Dragon to Big Bad Morgra, though he is redeemed ]].

 - In The Yukon Wolf, Lusa, a white wolf, is a kind and motherly figure to the two main characters, Tulok and Arnaaluk.

 - Game of Thrones portrays Jon's direwolf Ghost much the same as he is in the books — a deadly but a Noble Wolf who is a fierce and loyal ally to Jon, his friends and family.
 After Jon leads House Stark to victory in liberating Winterfell, Jon is proclaimed King in the North and nicknamed "The White Wolf", because of Ghost.